The Americans with Disabilities Act and Section 504

 • Recreation facilities (2002)

-The 1998, 2000, and 2002 ADAAG were not adopted by DOJ as ADA Standards.
+The 1993 guidelines were adopted by DOJ as Standards in 1994.
+The 1998, 2000, and 2002 ADAAG were adopted by DOJ as ADA Standards in 2010.

 ANSI: American National Standards Institute.
 ANSI is a private group that has developed many “industry standards” or “consensus standards,” including ANSI A-117.1 (accessible buildings and facilities).
 These are usually technical standards.
 Although ANSI’s publications are called “standards,” they really are a type of model for standards.
 They aren’t enforceable unless a government entity adopts them.